Can Large Language Models Resolve Semantic Discrepancy in Self-Destructive Subcultures? Evidence from Jirai Kei: Conclusion

 \section{Conclusion}

 In this paper, we first examine the effectiveness of LLM-based methods for detecting self-destructive behavior within the Jirai community.
 Our results indicate that existing methods often struggle to comprehend the unique expressions of this subculture.
-To address this issue, we propose Subcultural Alignment Solver (\modelname{}), which enhances the performance of LLMs by improving the model's understanding through retrieval and cultural alignment.
+To address this issue, we propose Subcultural Alignment Solver, which enhances the performance of LLMs by improving the LLMs' understanding through retrieval and cultural alignment.
 The experimental results demonstrated the effectiveness of our framework.
-We hope this research will advance the application of LLMs in detecting self-destructive behavior and offer valuable insights for future researchers.
+We hope this research will advance the application of LLMs in detecting self-destructive behavior.